Ryo-N7/Ryo-N7.github.io/_posts/2017-09-05-japan-unemploy-pm.md

 ---
 layout: post
-title: Japanese Prime Ministers and Unemployment Rate.
+title: Japanese Prime Ministers and Unemployment Rate: A Timeline.
 ---

-Simple visualization with ggplot2.
+Simple visualizations with ggplot2.
 -----------------------------

 I was flipping through Hadley Wickham's *ggplot2* book the other day when I came across this: